Gold Or Silver? Which Is the Better Buy?

 Gold has been used to preserve wealth for as long as records exist.
 During economic downturns or uncertainty many investors turn to gold leaving equities and other investments behind.
 Gold is often used as a hedge against inflation (or currency devaluation) and provides a vehicle for preserving wealth rather than a get rich quick scheme.
 There are far more risky and alternative investments for making larger returns which include stocks (particularly AIM stocks), art and wine!
 We believe gold should form part of a wider investment portfolio and don’t forget many coins have a face value and are even exempt from capital gains tax.
 View all of our gold CGT exempt coins.

-Gold is well established as the choice of metal in jewellery.
+Gold is well established as the choice of metal in jewelery.
 The World Gold Council has reported a 6% increase in global demand in Q3 2018.
-According to Metal Focus, India’s jewellery demand is estimated at 573.3 tonnes in 2018, up 14 per cent from 2017 and China is expected to see a 3 per cent rise to 646.9 tonnes.
+According to Metal Focus, India’s jewelery demand is estimated at 573.3 tonnes in 2018, up 14 per cent from 2017 and China is expected to see a 3 per cent rise to 646.9 tonnes.
 These two large consumers are expected to push global demand to 2,186 tonnes, a 3-year high.
-Whilst gold jewellery boosts demand and prices we advise you to read our blog on whether jewellery is a good investment for you.
+Whilst gold jewelery boosts demand and prices we advise you to read our blog on whether jewellery is a good investment for you.

 In conclusion gold is a great option to preserve wealth and performs very well during economic uncertainty or recession.
 If you are depositing large monetary amounts gold is a better option due to the ease of storage and if you are comfortable cashing in larger amounts then again we recommend gold over silver.